-Check out this author spotlight for fantasy writer Tiffani Collins!
+Check out this author spotlight for Nathan Tudor!

-You can find all the links for where to find her furthest down the page, and don’t forget to check out her books!
+You can find all his links furthest down the page, and don’t forget to check out his books!

 1. Hi!
 Welcome to my humble blog of all things bookish!
 I would like for us to start by getting to know you.
 Give us a short bio, please!

 Hello!
 Thank you for having me.
 Be forewarned, I talk kind of strangely when I need to give my bio.

 Nathan Tudor has researched ancient religion at Oxford, traveled the seven continents, and mastered the art of speaking in the third person.
 His debut novel The Empire’s Lion tells an epic story filled with action, identity, and the struggle to do what is right in an upside-down world.